 In the 1960s Bruce became involved with the Boy Scouts of America and escorted troops to Lowry Air Force Base.
 There he taught them about aviation and undoubtedly inspired more than one Scout to earn his wings.

-Bruce Gale’s grave is in Denver’s Fairmount Cemetery.
+Bruce Gale passed away after a life of service.
+His grave is in Denver’s Fairmount Cemetery.

 *Note: The U.S. Army Air Corps became a subordinate element of the U.S. Army Air Forces on 20 June 1941.
 Since the Air Corps was established by statute in 1926, its disestablishment required an act of Congress.
 This action did not take place until 1947.
 Thus, between 9 March 1942 and 18 September 1947 the Air Corps continued to exist as a combatant arm and most personnel of the Army Air Forces were still assigned to the Air Corps (Source: Air Force Association 2015 USAF Almanac).